Xomega-Net/Xomega.Docs/docs/framework/services/api/rest.md

 }
 ```

-In your controller you will need to add one or more endpoints that would return an access token, such as JWT, based on the provided credentials.
+In your controller, you will need to add one or more endpoints that would return an access token, such as JWT, based on the provided credentials.
 In the basic case, the credentials could contain the user name and password that the user enters in the *Login* dialog.
 However, it could also use access tokens from other trusted issuers, such as Microsoft, Active Directory, Google, etc, which enables single sign-on (SSO).

-Inside the authentication endpoint you would typically validate the provided credentials, look up the user info related to the current application, construct a claims identity based on that info, and then build an access token for that identity using the `GetSecurityToken` method, which you will then return to the caller using the standard Xomega Framework protocol with [error reporting](../errors).
+Inside the authentication endpoint, you would typically validate the provided credentials, look up the user info related to the current application, construct a claims identity based on that info, and then build an access token for that identity using the `GetSecurityToken` method, which you will then return to the caller using the standard Xomega Framework protocol with [error reporting](../errors).

-In the following example, the `authentication` endpoint accepts a user name and password credentials, and returns a JWT token with the claims for the current user.
+In the following example, the `authentication` endpoint accepts a user name and password credentials and returns a JWT token with the claims for the current user.

 ```cs
 [AllowAnonymous]